jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/nucleoid_Ccrescentus_DNA_only/README.md

 ## Prerequisites

-LAMMPS must be compiled with the "MOLECULE" AND "USER-MISC" packages enabled.
+LAMMPS must be compiled with the "MOLECULE" AND "EXTRA-PAIR" packages enabled.
 (https://docs.lammps.org/Build_package.html)

 It also requires that the "fix twist" feature has been enabled in LAMMPS.